-Also called as ‘holy powder’ in India, turmeric is a powerful spice that contains the active compound curcumin.
+Also called ‘holy powder’ in India, turmeric is a powerful spice that contains the active compound curcumin.
 Curcumin is a potent anti-inflammatory which makes it great for those struggling with inflammatory conditions.
 It has been used for centuries in Ayurvedic medicine to treat various health problems because of its therapeutic properties.
-Among its many beneficial and therapeutic properties, turmeric’s ability to fight inflammation is by far its most significant benefit and also the reason why its my best friend in the kitchen.
+Among its many beneficial and therapeutic properties, turmeric’s ability to fight inflammation is by far its most significant benefit and also the reason why it’s my best friend in the kitchen.

 Here are a few ways to boost the bioavailability of curcumin so you can get the most out of it –